OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Quests/Major quests/Find the magical storm.md

 - [[Chip]] was sent to [[Tal'Dorei]] to find this magical storm
-- It is somehow connected to a threat to his home
+- It is somehow connected to a threat to the world
+- [[Eebah]] had a vision about the storm

 [[Session 7]]
 - More storms north of here ([[Stilben]]), towards [[Drynna]]